k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/stargate/_index.md

 [Stargate](https://stargate.io/) is an open source data gateway providing common API interfaces for backend databases.
-With K8ssandra, Stargate may be deployed in front of the Apache Cassandra cluster providing CQL, REST, GraphQL, and document based API endpoints.
+With K8ssandra, Stargate may be deployed in front of the Apache Cassandra cluster providing CQL, REST, GraphQL, and document-based API endpoints.
 These endpoints may be scaled independently of the data layer as necessary.
 This guide covers accessing the various API endpoints provided by Stargate.